-Turmeric seems like one of those versatile ingredients that you see everywhere--whether you’re cooking with it, drinking it in a golden latte, taking a supplement or applying it topically, the benefits of incorporating turmeric into your lifestyle are no longer a secret.
+Turmeric seems like one of those versatile ingredients that you see everywhere--whether you’re cooking with it, drinking it in a golden latte, taking a supplement, or applying it topically, the benefits of incorporating turmeric into your lifestyle are no longer a secret.
 But what’s so special about this golden powder?
 Scientifically known as Curcuma longa, this gorgeous ingredient has been a revered staple of Ayurvedic medicine for more than 4,000 years.
 Stemming from the ginger family, the turmeric root looks similar to a ginger root, but is set apart by its deeply golden hue.
-The earliest found record of the plant is in an Ayurvedic scientific text which recommends use of turmeric as a remedy for food poisoning.
-Its astounding healing and protective properties became so known in India that turmeric eventually made its way to from strictly medicinal use to becoming a part of cuisine and eventually into beauty applications.
+The earliest found record of the plant is in an Ayurvedic scientific text which recommends the use of turmeric as a remedy for food poisoning.
+Its astounding healing and protective properties became so well-known in India that turmeric eventually made its way from mostly medicinal use to being incorporated into Indian cuisine and ultimately into beauty applications.

 What it does